SankalpSTG/outsized-task/README.md

 6. `/auth/password-reset` Validate OTP & Update Password
 7. `/auth/access-token` Generate Access Token using Refresh Token

-8. `/resource/admin` Test API to Access resouces for Admin
+8. `/resource/admin` Test API to Access resouces for Admin (only admin can access)
-9. `/resource/guest` Test API to Access resouces for Guest
+9. `/resource/guest` Test API to Access resouces for Guest (everyone with account can access)
-10. `/resource/user` Test API to Access resouces for User
+10. `/resource/user` Test API to Access resouces for User (only user and admin can access)

+Please tweak the body parameters for Register to create different users.

 ## Deployment
-1. The application is deployed on AWS Lambda.
+1. The application is already deployed on AWS Lambda for testing.
 You can use following url: https://linverg3vzxap4hf43iu3h5kjy0dbust.lambda-url.ap-south-1.on.aws/
+2. The project has a Dockerfile to build and containerize the project.
+3. The project also has a Github Workflow file to containerize and push it to ECR and then deploy to Lambda.
+All you need to do is substitute values for the secrets used in github workflow file.